 This is not a tomato-based mince dish.
 That is the first thing people notice, and it is what sets it apart from a bolognese or a basic mince and veg.
 The flavour here is deep and savoury, built on beef stock, Worcestershire sauce and a grated mushroom trick that I have been using for years.

 The mushrooms go in on the finest side of the grater.
-They cook down to absolutely nothing so even the most committed mushroom-hater will never know they are there, but they add a richness to the mince that you just cannot get any other way.
+They cook down to absolutely nothing so even the most committed mushroom-hater will never know they are there, but they add a richness and savoury depth that really lifts the mince.
 I have been hiding them in my kids’ dinner for years and nobody has ever complained.

 Why I always keep beef mince in the freezer